Sundsbarm power plant is located at the old Lakshøl Bruk in Seljord Municipality in Telemark County.

 Power: 103 MW

-Sundsbarm power plant is clearly visible from the E134 motorway.
-It is located at the old Lakshøl Bruk in Seljord Municipality in Telemark County and was commissioned in 1970.
+The power plant was commissioned in 1970 and is clearly visible from the E134 motorway.
 The power plant uses a height of fall of 480 metres from Lake Sunsbarmvatn, the main reservoir for the plant.

 The large catchment area covers 418 square kilometres and includes the municipalities of Seljord, Kviteseid, Tokke and Vinje.
 Water flows from Lake Sundsbarmvatn through a 6.6-kilometre-long service tunnel with sedimentation chamber, surge chamber, protective grate and pipe burst valve.
 It then flows down into a steel-lined pressure shaft to the power plant.